Easy, homemade hot honey is infused with red chiles for a deliciously sweet and spicy condiment. Great on chicken wings, salmon, or even in cocktails!

 …Move over Sriracha there’s a new hottie in town ;).

-To make homemade hot honey:
+How to make homemade hot honey:

 - Add honey and chopped dried chiles to saucepan.
 Heat over medium-low heat to a bare simmer.
 Don’t boil!